janosh/matbench-discovery/site/src/routes/paper/+page.md

 ## Related Work

-Our work is inspired and builds upon earlier research.

 ### Matbench

 As the name suggests, this work also expands on the initial release of Matbench @dunn_benchmarking_2020.
 Matbench aims to serve as a similar catalyst for machine learning in materials science as ImageNet @deng_imagenet_2009 was for computer vision.
 Matbench released a test suite of 13 supervised tasks for different material properties like thermal (e.g. formation energy, phonon frequency peak), electronic (band gap), optical (refractive index), tensile and elastic (bulk and shear moduli).
 They range in size from ~300 to ~132,000 samples and include both DFT and experimental data sources.
 4 tasks are composition-only, 9 provide the relaxed crystal structure as input.
 Importantly, all tasks we're exclusively concerned with the properties of known materials.
 We believe a task that looks at materials stability and tries to simulate a materials discovery process to be a missing piece here.